From Numbers to Narrative:

 What: Captivate & Engage

-In this session, we will explore tactics and strategies to hold the attention of any audience, whether in person or virtually.
+In this session, we will explore tactics and strategies to hold the attention of any audience with your presentations, whether in person or virtually.

 When: October 2, 2024.
 11am PT/2pm ET.